HTTPArchive/almanac.httparchive.org/src/content/en/2022/http.md

 {{ figure_markup(
   image="http2-adoption-per-requests.png",
-  caption="Adoption of HTTP/2 and above as a percentage of requests." description="The adoption of HTTP/2 and above is very high.
+  caption="Adoption of HTTP/2 and above as a percentage of requests.", description="The adoption of HTTP/2 and above is very high.
 77% of requests in June 2022 were served using HTTP/2 and above in both desktop and mobile settings.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTsnJP1ulTTc-j9n7CIbGHxO1SaFvmZWMPQnJHrluku254CqKXz_D2fn2Ck54FC-m9135eCFg83NHOc/pubchart?oid=109625269&format=interactive", sheets_gid="1707754058",